-Central SC CARC Simplex Net
+Central SC VHF Simplex Net

 So, just what is simplex?
 When we use the term simplex, we’re talking about radio to radio communication directly, without using a repeater.